-Sterilization is a process of destruction of all forms of living microorganisms from a substance.
+Sterilization is the destruction process of all forms of living microorganisms from a substance.

 These materials include drugs, nutraceuticals, surgical equipment, food, etc.

-So sterilization is essential.
-The microbes are invisible to the naked eye, and even those like bacteria have a protective sheath on their surface making them resistant to sterilization.
+The microbes are invisible to the naked eye, and even those like bacteria have a protective sheath on their surface, making them resistant to sterilization.

-For this effective sterilization techniques are designed and studied in microbiology.
+For this, effective sterilization techniques are designed that can be studied in microbiology.

 Types of sterilization techniques in microbiology